-A world-famous performer from the tender age of six, Jackson packed at lot of music into his all too brief lifetime.
+A world-famous performer from the tender age of six, Jackson packed a lot of music into his all too brief lifetime.
 With older brothers Tito, Jermaine, Marlon, and Jackie, the baby-faced youngster achieved international stardom with catchy pop tunes such as “ABC,” “I Want You Back,” and “The Love You Save.”

 Although Jackson’s brothers were talented, it was the youngest member of the Jackson Five who garnered the lion’s share of the public ear along with the hearts and dollars of American teenagers.
 He was also the sibling about whom the most rumors were whispered.

-While performing and recording with the Jackson Five, an adolescent Michael suffered severe acne breakouts but showed no signs of the discoloring skin disease that troubled him later in life.
+While performing and recording with the Jackson Five, an adolescent Michael Jackson suffered severe acne breakouts but showed no signs of the discoloring skin disease that troubled him later in life.
 Nor was any unusual skin condition evident when he recorded his single, “Ben.”

 By the time he went into the studio to record the Thriller album, however, the 24-year old Jackson was starting to notice odd changes in his skin color.

 During a 1993 interview with Oprah Winfrey, Jackson attempted to allay rumors that he was bleaching his skin in an effort to look more Caucasian.
-Jackson did not reveal the name of the disease that caused drastic disparities in skin tone on his hands, but told Winfrey that rumors that he was dissatisfied with his own race pained him deeply.
+Jackson did not reveal the name of the disease that caused drastic disparities in skin tone on his hands but told Winfrey that rumors that he was dissatisfied with his own race pained him deeply.

 “I have a skin disorder that destroys the pigmentation of the skin,” said Jackson.
 “It’s something I cannot help.
 When people make up stories that I don’t like who I am, it hurts me.”